tonymm81/table_project/README.md

 bug.
 I think that json file is not saved the correct way.
 Some how it gives type str when i am checking the json value type.

-version 116
+### version 116
-testing the mqtt to phoneapp project
+- testing the mqtt to phoneapp project.
+I add python 3 flask server to this project so we can control wlan devices trough reat native phoneapp with Mqtt messages.

+- There is some problems with connecting python 3 flaskserver port.